saikat-says-cool/judgi/MVP_NEXT_STEPS.md

 ### 3.6 User Feedback and Rating System
 *   Allow users to rate the quality of AI responses and document suggestions to help improve the AI model over time.

+---

+## Phase 4: Professional Features - AI Model & Research Control

+### 4.1 Independent AI Model and Research Depth Controls (DONE)
+- [x] **Action Taken**: Renamed research mode options to "Quick Lookup", "Moderate Research", and "Deep Research".
+Introduced a new independent toggle for AI model selection: "Auto" (using `LongCat-Flash-Chat`) and "Deep Think" (using `LongCat-Flash-Thinking`).
+The research mode now exclusively controls the depth of Langsearch calls, while the AI model toggle exclusively controls the LongCat model used.
+These controls are implemented in both `ChatPage.tsx` and `CanvasAIAssistant.tsx`.